matuzo/HTMHell/hell/adventcalendar/2025/20/index.md

 ## Inconsistent browser support

-Browser vendors apparently couldn’t agree on giving form elements consistent capabilities and appearance.
-It’s obvious to integrate the color pickers of the respective operating systems for the color picker.
+The standard doesn't give form elements consistent capabilities and appearance.
+I don't know whether browser vendors weren't willing to agree on this or if they didn't see any necessity.
+Consistency in usability, feature set and apperance would be helpful for both users and developers/designers.
+It seems obvious and easy to integrate the color pickers of the respective operating systems for the color picker control.
 However, these cannot be styled and offer different features.
-While the usability may be familiar to users, for web developers and their clients, this inconsistency is a nightmare.
 Android and iOS replace the HTML date picker with their own widget.
 That’s great.
 But on desktop, the appearance is completely different and cannot be influenced.
+While the usability may be familiar to users, for web developers and their clients, this inconsistency is a nightmare.

 The number input offers increment/decrement arrows in one browser but not in another.
 The usefulness of these arrows is debatable.
 The date field is only read aloud [by the iOS native screen reader](https://tetralogical.github.io/screen-reader-HTML-support/lookup/lookup.html#input-date)) when a date is already present; it is not announced as a date field.
-The email input is announced [by no screen reader](https://tetralogical.github.io/screen-reader-HTML-support/lookup/lookup.html#input-email).
+The email input is announced [only by Voice Over on MacOS](https://tetralogical.github.io/screen-reader-HTML-support/lookup/lookup.html#input-email) as an email-field.
+Others don't specify the semantic, JAWS seems to ignore it.
 If browser vendors are leading the standardization of these features, I expect better coordination and consistent implementation.

+Semantic information should be transported to screenreaders.
+Otherwise the new semantic field is only half baked.
+It is more a text input with an integrated regex, triggering an onscreen keyboard.
+Both last features could have been achieved otherwise without having an explicit email-field.

-## Partially Miserable Styling
+## Partially Miserable Styling Options

 Styling form elements is a major challenge that often ends in failure.
 Frequently, the form element itself is hidden and instead the label element is styled.
 Or the form element is hidden and replaced via JavaScript with a construction of DIVs and/or lists, which can then be freely styled.